ThreeMonth03/DSW_Translation_tool/readme.md

 - Nodes that only have `description` use the related `targetUuid` / `resourcePageUuid` node name as the folder label.
 - Every node folder contains `_uuid.txt`.
 - Translatable fields are grouped into a single `translation.md` per folder.
+- The tree root also contains `outline.md` for hierarchy and progress browsing.
 - Inside `translation.md`, each field is shown in a stable order such as `title -> label -> text -> advice`.
 - The export root also contains `_translation_tree.json` for validation and re-import.
 - Re-running export preserves existing translations by default.